 - Reflect the capacities, resources, and strengths of the many stewards of the South Park Blocks.

-Click here to read the background report Existing Conditions, Issues and Opportunities.
+Click here to read Existing Conditions, Issues, and Opportunities

 Community Engagement Summary

 The community engagement approach for this stage of the project was designed to:

 - Enlist community participation in the design review process with a special focus on students, PSU communities of color, the Native American Community Advisory Council, and Parks Accessibility Advisory Committee;

 - Explain how community feedback and ideas during the visioning phase influenced the development of draft concepts;